matrix-org/synapse/docs/admin_api/user_admin_api.rst

 - ``total`` - Number of rooms.

-List media of an user
+List media of a user
 =====================
 Gets a list of all local media that a specific ``user_id`` has created.
-The response is default ordered by creation date descending and media ID ascending.
+By default, the response is ordered by descending creation date and ascending media ID.
 The newest media is on top.
 You can change the order with parameters ``order_by`` and ``dir``.